 Your nurse will give you written instructions and review them with you after your surgery.Back to top

 Will I experience pain after the surgery?

-Most patients do not experience pain after Mohs surgery.
-If you have any pain or discomfort, you can take extra strength acetaminophen (Tylenol®).
-Do not take aspirin or ibuprofen (Motrin®, Advil®).
-They interfere with blood clotting.Back to top
+Most people don’t experience pain after Mohs surgery.
+If you have any pain or discomfort, you can take extra strength acetaminophen (Extra Strength Tylenol®).

-When will I need to see my doctor again?
+When will I need to see my doctor or physician assistant again?